Certificate of Acceptance (COA)

 - An owner may apply for a certificate of acceptance where the owner (or predecessor in title) carried out building work for which a consent was required but was not obtained (under either the 1991 or 2004 Building Acts).

 - An owner must apply for a certificate of acceptance for building work carried out urgently (see section 42 of the Building Act 2004).

-In the first instance, as well as the full fee for processing the Certificate of Acceptance now, the applicant will also be required to pay any fees,charges or levies that would have been payable had the owner, or the previous owner(s) applied for for a building consent before carrying out the work.
+The COA will also be subject to section 97(e) fees,charges or levies that would have been payable had the owner, or the previous owner(s) applied for for a building consent to carry out that work.